Toys "R" Us files for bankruptcy as holiday season approaches

 Many of Toys "R" Us' current woes can be traced to the $6.6 billion sale of the company in 2005 to a group of investors including private equity giants KKR and Bain Capital and Vornado Realty Trust, according to Davidowitz, adding that other retail chains have experienced the same problem.

-As a result of the biillons in debt, Toys "R" Us wasn't able to make the investments it needed to compete with its rivals in areas such as online sales, Davidowitz said.
-Toys "R" Us has struggled to boost web sales since then.
+As a result of the billions in debt, Toys "R" Us wasn't able to make the investments it needed to compete with its rivals in areas such as online sales, Davidowitz said.
+The retailer has struggled to boost web sales since then.

 After a disastrous 1999 holiday season where many consumers didn't get their gifts until after Christmas, Toys "R" Us formed a joint venture the following year with Amazon to supply the e-commerce giant with some toy products.
 Toys "R" Us filed suit in 2004, alleging that Amazon failed to live up to its end of the bargain.
 Amazon and Toys "R" Us settled the case in 2009.